mParticle/aquarium/src/assets/readme.md

 All icons are managed and approved by the design team.
 Do not add any assets that have not been reviewed by them.

-When adding a new svg
+When adding a new svg:

 - ensure that the viewbox is a square [0 0 24 24]
   - and that there is some internal padding so the image does not touch the edges of the box
 - ensure there are no hardcoded colors [unless otherwise desired]
   - and all `fill` has the value `"currentColor"`.
 - ensure the svg should not set a `height` or `width` attribute

 Add the new asset to src/assets/svg, with a semantic name (one that describes the function and not the shape) Then add the icon as an import and export in src/components/icons/index.ts